RohithReddyGK/ADMET-X/README.md

 ## 🧪 Contribution

 Contributions are welcome!
 To contribute:
--Fork the repository
+- Fork the repository
--Create a branch: git checkout -b feature-name
+- Create a branch: git checkout -b feature-name
--Make changes and commit: git commit -m "Add new feature" -Push to branch: git push origin feature-name
+- Make changes and commit: git commit -m "Add new feature"
+- Push to branch: git push origin feature-name
--Open a Pull Request
+- Open a Pull Request